 Players in the market are focusing on R&D activities to innovate products and offer unique products in the market.
 For instance in the recent past, Royole Corp, a manufacturer of flexible displays and smart devices, launched a large-screen foldable device, which can be bent and rolled to function both as a smartphone and tablet.
 The product, known as the FlexPai, is equipped with the company's latest flexible display technology.
 They offered 7.8-inch high-resolution screen which is 7.6 millimetres thick and can be bent over 200,000 times.

 Moreover, Samsung Electronics started the production of its foldable OLED display smartphones, called Galaxy fold and as of April 2019, these devices were ready for commercial sales.
 Similarly, Japan Display signed a deal with the Apple, in order to provide an OLED screen for Apple’s 2019 watch device.

 The emergence of wearables, such as watches, and other devices, are also expected to provide the market the impetus, for demand generation.
 Wearable displays are being developed with the usage of soft materials, such as a quantum dot light-emitting diode (QLED) display of ultrathin layers.

 To understand geography trends, Download Sample Report.

-The flexible display market is fragmented.
-The use of curved screens in automotive applications, the growing adoption of smartphone and television provides lucrative opportunities in the flexible display market.
+The Flexible Display Market is fragmented.
+The use of curved screens in automotive applications, the growing adoption of smartphones, and television provide lucrative opportunities in the flexible display market.
 Overall, the competitive rivalry among the existing competitors is high.
-Furthermore, acquisitions and collaboration of large companies are expected, which are focused toward innovation.
+Furthermore, acquisitions and collaboration of large companies are expected, which are focused on innovation.
 Some of the key players in the market are LG Display Co and BOE Technology Group Co.
-Some of the key developments in the area are: